‘I knew everyone here’: the tower block with 164 boarded-up homes – and a few residents who just won’t leave

 This situation exemplifies the crisis in London’s social housing, where long-promised regeneration projects have stalled or failed, leaving residents in deteriorating conditions.
 For more on housing issues, see this related article.
 It raises questions about housing policy, resident displacement, and the accountability of local authorities.
 The abandonment of Lund Point is a symbol of wider issues affecting many estates across the capital.

-VIZ-PRO Quick Mount Steel Security Door with Frame and Hardware, Flat White Right Side-Hinged Inward
+VIZ-PRO Quick Mount Steel Security Door with Frame and Hardware, Flat White Right Side-Hinged Outward

-VIZ-PRO Quick Mount Steel Security Door with Frame and Hardware, Flat White Right Side-Hinged Inward
+VIZ-PRO Quick Mount Steel Security Door with Frame and Hardware, Flat White Right Side-Hinged Outward

 SIZE SPEC: Flat White Door with Frame (Wall opening required) Height= 83 1/2", Width (adjustable)= 39 9/16" -…